markets/awesome-ruby/README.md

 ## Authorization

+* [acl9](https://github.com/be9/acl9) - Acl9 is a role-based authorization system that provides a concise DSL for securing your Rails application.
 * [Authority](https://github.com/nathanl/authority) - ORM-neutral way to authorize actions in your Rails app.
 * [CanCanCan](https://github.com/CanCanCommunity/cancancan) - Continuation of CanCan, an authorization Gem for Ruby on Rails.
 * [Declarative Authorization](https://github.com/stffn/declarative_authorization) - An authorization Rails plugin using a declarative DSL for specifying authorization rules in one place.